joseph-jja/grunt-jsmeter/README.md

 # grunt-jsmeter

-> Grunt plugin to run jsmeter to get metrics out of the code quality
+> Grunt plugin to run jsmeter to get metrics out of the code quality ( jsmeter can be found https://code.google.com/p/jsmeter/ ).
+This is a grunt plugin to enable generating reports out of the jsmeter npm module.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`